Common cold: Vitamins C and D

-Vitamin C supplementation does not affect the incidence of the common cold, but may reduce its duration.
+Vitamin C supplementation does not affect the incidence of the common cold, but may reduce its duration if taken on a regular basis.
 There is no conclusive evidence that vitamin D supplementation is efficacious in the prevention or treatment of respiratory tract infections.

 Prognosis

 The common cold is generally mild and self-limiting with most symptoms generally improving in a week.
-In children, half of cases go away in 10 days and 90% in 15 days.
+In children, half of cases resolve in 10 days and 90% in 15 days.
 Severe complications, if they occur, are usually in the very old, the very young, or those who are immunosuppressed.
 Secondary bacterial infections may occur resulting in sinusitis, pharyngitis, or an ear infection.
 It is estimated that sinusitis occurs in 8% and ear infection in 30% of cases.

 Epidemiology

 The common cold is the most common human disease and affects people all over the globe.
 Adults typically have two to three infections annually, and children may have six to ten colds a year (and up to twelve colds a year for school children).
 Rates of symptomatic infections increase in the elderly due to declining immunity.

-Native Americans and Inuit are more likely to be infected with colds and develop complications such as otitis media than Caucasians.
-This may be explained as much by issues such as poverty and overcrowding as by ethnicity.